ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The CSR encodes the client's requests with regard to the content of the certificate to be issued.
-The CSR MUST indicate the exact same set of requested identifiers as the initial new-order request, either in the commonName portion of the requested subject name, or in an extensionRequest attribute {{!RFC2985}}
+The CSR MUST indicate the exact same set of requested identifiers as the initial new-order request.
+Identifiers of type "dns" MUST apper in either in the commonName portion of the requested subject name, or in an extensionRequest attribute {{!RFC2985}}
 requesting a subjectAltName extension.
+Specifications that define new identifier types must specify where in the certificate these identifiers can appear.

-A request to finalize an order will result in error if the order indicated does not have status "ready", if the CSR and order identifiers differ, or if the account is not authorized for the identifiers indicated in the CSR.
+A request to finalize an order will result in error if the CA is unwilling to issue a certificate corresponding to the submitted CSR.
+For example:

+* If the order indicated does not have status "ready"
+* If the CSR and order identifiers differ
+* If the account is not authorized for the identifiers indicated in the CSR
+* If the CSR requests extensions that the CA is not willing to include

+In such cases, the problem document returned by the server SHOULD use error code "badCSR", and describe specific reasons the CSR was rejected in its "details" field.
+After returning such an error, the server SHOULD leave the order in the "ready" state, to allow the client to submit a new finalize request with an amended CSR.

 A valid request to finalize an order will return the order to be finalized.
 The client should begin polling the order by sending a GET request to the order